wslyvh/proof-of-competence/README.md

 # Changes

 - if `NEXT_PUBLIC_TOPIC_QUEST='...'` exists in `.env`, redirect to the quest.
 And add a list in the header.
+- remove ENS domain entirely, since we want to support more chains instead of ENS.

 # Proof of Competence